 Are you ready for summer or what!?
 Here is a great list of DIY summer projects to get out of the house and building.
 A few items for the yard, furniture for the deck, and even a handy drink caddy for your six pack.
 The projects are for all different skill levels.
 Each project includes a how-to video, a written tutorial with step-by-step pictures, and detailed plans to download ( some free and some paid)!
 There's a few new projects and a few oldies but goodies.
 Links to products are affiliate links so I receive a small commission if you purchase.
 I hope you find these projects useful and can get outside this summer!

 DIY Double chair

 The double chair has been super popular and would make a great summer build!
 Folks from all over the world have sent me their own versions with different finishes, cushions, and modifications.
 It was so popular that I made a second version of the plans with a few nice upgrades including a wider seat, taller backrest, and storage compartment.
-Check out Version 1 for free or try out my first ever set of plans with a price—Version 2 for $9.
+Check out Version 1 for free or try out my version 2 double chair plans with built in storage here.